-The metric shown in the tool is for a single link, aggregated from 15-minute time slices (t) across the whole financial year.
+The metric shown in the tool is for a single link, aggregated from 15-minute time slices (t) across different time periods (e.g. Annual, AM peak) or day type across a whole financial year.

 The calculation uses data from all vehicle types and all time slices.
 Where any of the 15-minute time slices are negative, i.e., the average observed travel time is faster than the posted speed limit, then zero is used in the calculation.